How to Take Shinkansen: Guide to Japan's Bullet Trains

 Tokaido Shinkansen Line: A popular line that takes you from Tokyo to Osaka in 2.5 hours with the beautiful scenery of Mount Fuji, passing through the improving city of Kyoto, which could be one of the most enjoyable lines for you to travel through the center of Japan.

-Sanyo Shinkansen Line: Start in Osaka, which also takes 2.5 hours to get to Hakata.
+Sanyo Shinkansen Line: Start in Osaka, which also takes 2.5 hours to get to Fukuoka.
 You can use this line to continue your exploration of western Japan, especially the food tour, such as Osaka's takoyaki and the delicacy of Kobe beef.

 Tohoku Shinkansen Line: A line running from central Tokyo to northern Japan, including Sendai, the largest city in the Tohoku region, and Aomori, the terminal station, could be one of the most convenient ways to get to the snowy world in winter.